-Trupeer x HeyGen | Turn screen recordings into AI videos
+Trupeer x HeyGen | Turn Screen Recordings into AI Videos

 Product demos at scale

-Record a product walkthrough once in Trupeer, swap in a HeyGen avatar presenter, and produce personalised versions for different audiences or regions without re-recording anything.
+Record a product walkthrough once in Trupeer, swap in a HeyGen avatar presenter, and produce personalized versions for different audiences or regions without having to re-record anything.

 Software training and onboarding

 Turn any internal process or tool walkthrough into a polished training video with an avatar narrator.
-Get consistent delivery every time, without having to schedule the subject matter expert for every cohort.
+Consistent delivery every time, without having to schedule the subject-matter expert for every cohort.

 Multilingual product content

 Record once in English.
 Trupeer handles captions and structure.
-HeyGen re-narrates with an avatar in 175+ languages and dialects, making global content localisation a workflow, not a production project.
+HeyGen re-narrates with an avatar in 175+ languages and dialects, turning global content localization into a workflow, not a full production project.

 Customer success and support